Updated: 8th January 2019.

 Staying at hotels

 You earn 10 base points per 1USD you spend on your hotel bill before taxes.
-Silver members will earn a 15% bonus, Gold 25%, and Diamond 50% on top.
-If instead of choosing airlines miles as your double dip option and choose HHonors points, you will earn an extra 50% on top of the base points too.
+Silver members will earn a 20% bonus, Gold 80%, and Diamond 100% on top.
+In the past there used to be a ‘double dip' where you could earn air miles on top of the hotel room, but this was discontinued in 2018.

 Standard Room Rewards